Who Is Eligible For Accommodations?

 - Note-taking services

-How do I Receive Accommodations?
+How Do I Receive Accommodations?

-A diagnostic report supplied by a certified or licensed professional on the basis of an examination conducted within the last four years must be submitted to the Office of Admissions.
+A diagnostic report supplied by a certified or licensed professional on the basis of an examination conducted within the last four years must be submitted to the Office of Admissions. *An IEP is insufficient documentation.

 The diagnostic report should include: